Looking for the Free Community Support Group?

 From fresh fruit to ground meat, non-dairy items, grain-based foods, to additives.
 Yes, additives!

+Many symptoms could be caused by them.
 I experienced vision problems, thinking I was going blind.
 Removing products with a common potassium additive resolved it in two weeks.

 The food industry can be tricky, using limited information and strange names for ingredients.
 It's crucial to know what's in your food to ensure it's safe and not causing progression.